A Natural, Historic and Cultural Living Landscape for north Dorset

 The Gillingham Royal Forest is a partnership project led by Dorset Wildlife and includes:

 Gillingham Town Council, Gillingham Local History Society, Gillingham Walkers, North Dorset Health Walks, Gillingham Action for Nature Group, Motcombe Parish Council, Dorset Council, Natural England, Blackmore Vale Line Community Partnership, Farming and Wildlife Advisory Group South West, Wessex Water, U3A, White Hart Link, Stour Catchment Partnership, Riverfly Group, and NFU.

 Help us on the project by becoming a volunteer

-If you are interested in wildlife surveys, practical conservation, helping with community events or just finding out more, please visit our volunteer pages on website (click here.) if you would like to express an interest in the project and/or receive email updates about project opportunities and events please contact Emma Godden at email@example.com
+If you are interested in wildlife surveys, practical conservation, helping with community events, find out more about volunteering with Dorset Wildlife Trust or if you would like to express an interest in the Gillingham Royal Forest project, please contact Emma Godden at firstname.lastname@example.org